mbugeia/srt2hls/README.md

 The goal of this program is to receive an audio stream with [SRT](https://github.com/Haivision/srt) and broadcast it with HLS.
 It can serve as a CDN origin server or as a set-and-forget streaming server.

-## Architecture
+## How it works

-live.liq
+srt2hls use [Liquidsoap](https://www.liquidsoap.info) to receive a stream and encode it in HLS, then it use [nginx] (https://www.nginx.com/) to serve HLS content.

+The Liquidsoap container, by default, run radio/live.liq script.
+It's a fully functionnal example that will :
-Liquidsoap will listen an SRT stream on port 10000 and encode it
+1. Receive an SRT input on port 10000

-Nginx serve segments and playlist.
+2. Encode it in aac with 3 quality
+3. Segment it in HLS format in /hls directory

+The Nginx container come with a specific configuration to serve HLS content with proper Content-Type, CORS and Cache-Control headers.
+It need read only access to /hls directory to serve HLS segments and playlists.

 ## Setup
 ### With docker compose